Ant & Dec's Saturday Night Takeaway: Transmissions

+Merchandise

 Ant & Dec's Takeaway on Tour

-On 31 October 2013, it was announced that a live tour of the show, under the title "Takeaway on Tour", would be co-produced between Ant & Dec, James Grant Live, and ITV Studios.
+On 31 October 2013, showrunners announced a live tour of the show, under the title "Takeaway on Tour", which would be co-produced between Ant & Dec, James Grant Live, and ITV Studios.
 Presented by the show's hosts, with Kim Gavin as the tour's artistic director, it featured appearances by various celebrities and performers and a number of segments from the programme, including an appearance by Ashley Roberts (who also performed at the shows) as the host of the tour's version of "Ant vs. Dec".

-Demand for tickets was high, and led to extra dates and venues being added on 28 November 2013, along with some shows having their dates rearranged.
-The tour ran for only one series of shows, between 6 August – 13 September 2014 across various cities in the United Kingdom, which were: London, Cardiff, Birmingham, Leeds, Manchester, Glasgow, Belfast, Sheffield, Newcastle, Nottingham, Liverpool and Dublin.
+Demand for tickets was high, leading to extra dates and venues being added on 28 November 2013, along with some shows having their dates rearranged.
+The tour ran for only one series of shows, between 6 August – 13 September 2014 across various cities in the United Kingdom and the Republic of Ireland, which were: London, Cardiff, Birmingham, Leeds, Manchester, Glasgow, Belfast, Sheffield, Newcastle, Nottingham, Liverpool and Dublin.

+Home media

+On 24 November 2003, a compilation VHS and DVD containing clips from the second series was released by Video Collection International and Granada Media.
+The DVD release also contained some bonus extras.

+On 1 November 2004, another compilation VHS and DVD, titled "Home Delivery" was released by Granada Ventures, this time featuring clips from the third series.
+Bonus features on both formats include various interviews, a behind-the-scenes featurette, and a bonus clip of Jonathan Wilkes' interaction with the Ploppies.

+Episodes from Series 17 to 20 are available on ITVX, since 2024–2025.

+Board games

+In 2004, Susan Presecot Games released a board game based on the series.
+In June 2016, another board game was released by Paul Lamond Games.